9 of the Best Sunflower Fields Near Cincinnati

 photo credit: McGlasson Farms Facebook page, 9-19-20

-McGlasson Farms in Hebron, Kentucky reports that their first sunflower field is in bloom as of August 13, 2023.
-Free to walk out and see, $2 per head if you want to cut one to take home.
+McGlasson Farms in Hebron, Kentucky typically reports that their first sunflower field is in mid-August.
+It’s free to walk out and see the sunflowers with a small per-head cost if you want to cut one to take home.
 Watch their Facebook page for further updates (link below).

 Their fall line-up typically includes a U-pick pumpkin patch plus sunflowers, apple cider, caramel apples, fall squash, corn stalks, sweet potatoes, sweet corn, tomatoes and more!